oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/simple-add/README.md

   |:---                      |:---
   |GPU	                     |`qsub -l nodes=1:gpu:ppn=2 -d .`
   |CPU	                     |`qsub -l nodes=1:xeon:ppn=2 -d .`
-  |FPGA Compile Time         |`qsub -l nodes=1:fpga_compile:ppn=2 -d .`
-  |FPGA Runtime (Arria 10)   |`qsub -l nodes=1:fpga_runtime:arria10:ppn=2 -d .`

 >**Note**: For more information on how to specify compute nodes, read *[Launch and manage jobs](https://devcloud.intel.com/oneapi/documentation/job-submission/)* in the Intel® DevCloud for oneAPI Documentation.

-Only `fpga_compile` nodes support compiling to FPGA.
-When compiling for FPGA hardware, increase the job timeout to **24 hours**.

-Executing programs on FPGA hardware is only supported on `fpga_runtime` nodes of the appropriate type, such as `fpga_runtime:arria10`.

-Neither compiling nor executing programs on FPGA hardware are supported on the login nodes.
-For more information, see the Intel® DevCloud for oneAPI [*Intel® oneAPI Base Toolkit Get Started*](https://devcloud.intel.com/oneapi/get_started/) page.

 ## Example Output
 ```